KIT-TVA/Vari-Joern/docs/Configuration.md

     - Specifies how many sampler-composer-analyzer cycles should be executed.
     - Is only relevant for the product-based strategy.
     - Optional: yes, default: `1`
+    > **NOTE:** This results of all cycles are aggregated and cannot be attributed to individual iterations.
+    > Do not use this option if your goal is to create statistics over multiple analysis runs.
+    > In this case, run Vari-Joern multiple times instead.

 Furthermore, the `subject` section is required.
 This section contains the `name` and `source_root` path to the system that should be analyzed.